naffnuff/SnesEmulator/README.md

 # SnesEmulator

 ## Sources and acknowledgements
 I read a lot to get me going with this project.
-In the end I found that the following documents contain all the information I needed to write this emulator.
+So far I have found that the following documents contain all the information I needed to write this emulator.
 Without them, I don't think I could have done it.
 ### 65816
 http://www.defence-force.org/computing/oric/coding/annexe_2/index.htm
 http://www.6502.org/tutorials/65c816opcodes.html